arch320/gradient-typing/readme.md

 > `gdt-frames` and `gdt-start-color` are watched by variable watcher which
 > clears gradient pattern cache and terminates all gradients when these variables are set.

+## :new_moon: Known limitation

+The foreground color(gradient end-color) is determined immediately after typing.
+If the text has not been font-locked at that point (maybe due to the jit-lock settings), the gradient end-color may differ from the color actually displayed.

 :memo: File a bug report in [Issues](https://github.com/arch320/gradient-typing/issues).

 # :wrestling: Acknowledgment